Topical Talk FAQs

 What impact does Topical Talk have?

-Regular, weekly use of Topical Talk resources can help students to make five times more progress in critical thinking and communication skills.
+Regular, weekly use of Topical Talk resources can help students to make up to seven times more progress in critical thinking and communication skills.

 Read about our impact